ahanafasir/omnifood/README.md

 ## 1. Introduction

-The Omnifoodwebsite is a user-friendly online platform that connects customers with local restaurants for convenient food delivery.
+The Omnifood website is a user-friendly online platform that connects customers with local restaurants for convenient food delivery.
 Users can explore restaurant menus, place orders, and enjoy a seamless ordering experience.

 ## 2. Features

-- Browse and discover a variety of local restaurants.
-- Explore detailed restaurant menus with images and descriptions.
-- Search for specific dishes or cuisines.
-- Easily customize orders and proceed to checkout.
-- Create an account for order history and personalized recommendations.
+- Fully functional UI (buttons, links, navigation)
-- Responsive design for optimal viewing on different devices.
+- Responsive design for optimal viewing on different devices
+- Form functionalities handled by Netlify

 ## 3. Getting Started